Jeunese/jeunese.github.io/docs/docs-as-code.md

 You don’t have to adopt a Docs-as-Code approach to maintain online documentation.
 The approach just streamlines the processes involved and ensures that the product and its documentation are aligned.

-Using the Docs-as-Code approach, documentation becomes *part* of the product or feature, and so can't be neglected.
-Documentation must be written before a product or feature can be released.
+Using the Docs-as-Code approach, documentation becomes *part* of the product or feature, and so can't be neglected –– up-to-date documentation is part of your "Definition of Done", which means documentation must be written before a product or feature can be released.

 ## What is good documentation?